jvaldezdipre/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+   - Responsive is fluid and adapts to the size of the screen no matter what the target device.
+   - Adaptive design uses static layouts based on breakpoints which don't respond once they're initially loaded.

 2. Describe what it means to be mobile first vs desktop first.

+   - Mobile first you make the design for the mobile first then you scale up.
+   - Desktop first you make the desktop design first then you scale down.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+   - 62.5% makes the defualt font size for the entire page which makes 1rem 10px

 4. How would you describe preprocessing to someone new to CSS?

+   - Preprocessing makes it easier for you to not repeat your code multiple times.
+You can write it once and call it multple times.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+   - Mixing is my favorite concept.
+   - Nothing really gives me trouble in preprocessing.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.